-- Lease of our pitches and training area at Ewhurst Paying Fields, Ifield Drive, Crawley.
+- Lease of our pitches and training area at Ewhurst Playing Fields in Ifield Drive.

-- Rent of pitch at Three Bridges FC.
+- Matchday lease of the first-team pitch at Oakwood FC.

 - Public liability and personal accident insurance for all teams.

-- Upkeep of the ground, including maintenance, line paint and seeding etc.
+- Upkeep of Ewhurst, including maintenance, line paint and seeding etc.

-- Hire of all-weather training facilities for the period October to March.
+- Hire of all-weather training facilities for October to March.

-None of the managers or officials of the club receive any payment for what they do, so I’m sure you will agree this all represents pretty good value for money!
+No players, managers or club officials receive any payment for what they do - so I’m sure you will agree this all represents pretty good value for money.

 What about child protection?

-All managers and coaches at the club are CRB checked in accordance with FA guidelines.
+All managers and coaches at the club are DBS checked, in accordance with FA guidelines.
 The club has a designated child protection officer, Dawn Keegan, who is up-to-date with recommended child protection procedures and guidelines and can be contacted at any time.

 Do you have Charter Standard status?

-We have FA Charter Standard Club status.
-The Charter Standard Scheme is a best practice guide that sets standards of coaching, administration and child protection for clubs working with young people.
+We do - and are very proud of it.
+The FA Charter Standard scheme is a best-practice guide that sets standards of coaching, administration and child protection for clubs working with young people.
 Find out more on the FA website or Sussex County FA website.

 Are your coaches qualified?

-The Charter Standard requires that at least one coach in every age group holds at least the FA Level I Coaching Certificate, Junior Manager or FA Assistant Club Coach.
-It is club policy that all coaches hold the FA Level I Coaching Certificate and currently all our coaches either hold this award or are booked on courses.
+The Charter Standard requires that at least one coach in every age group holds a minimum FA Level 1 coaching certificate, Junior Manager or FA Assistant Club Coach.
+As such, it is club policy that, prior to being appointed, all coaches hold the FA Level 1 coaching certificate or are booked on such courses.

-All of Crawley Wasps coaches have Safe Guarding Children Certificates and First Aid.
+All of our coaches have Safeguarding Children certificates and first-aid training.